grafovdenis/grafovdenis/README.md

 ## Flutter Engineer

-Software Engineer and an open-source projects contributor with 5 years of experience in software development using Flutter.
+Software Engineer with 5 years of experience in software development using Flutter.
 Built mobile apps in different areas, mostly in FinTech.
 Contributed to Flutter SDK and several open-source projects.
 Created a batch of Flutter plugins for native platforms.
 Led a remote team of 5 engineers.

 * 🌍  I'm based in Abu Dhabi
 * 🚀  I'm currently working on [TAG](http://www.ycombinator.com/companies/tag)